plausible/docs/docs/add-website.md

 For example, if your site is `https://www.yourdomain.com` then the part to enter in the "**Domain**" field is `yourdomain.com`.

+If you'd like to track a specific subfolder only, you can also add a subfolder (yourdomain.com/subfolder).

 <img alt="Add your website details to Plausible Analytics" src={useBaseUrl('img/website-details.png')} />

 ### Do you want to track a subdomain?